Mekosuchinae: Extinction

 In both the instances listed above, human involvement appears to not have been a factor, with Hocknull and colleagues arguing that the two events simply coincided, citing the fact that the megafaunal extinctions on the Australian mainland seemingly ran in the opposite direction of what would be suspected if humans were the driving cause.
+Ristevski and colleagues further highlight that some of the youngest remains of Quinkana may suggest that humans and mekosuchines overlapped for some 40,000 years, going against the idea that mekosuchines were wiped out rapidly by newly arriving humans.
+The team further highlights that interactions between humans and continental crocodilians are not recorded in the fossil record until the Holocene, after mekosuchines had gone extinct.
+They nevertheless do not rule out a human factor in their disappearance entirely, citing various secondary effects they might have had on the environment that may have been contributing factors, such as cultural burning.

 The Lapita people inhabited large parts of Melanesia and Polynesia, including islands that were home to the last mekosuchines.

 While mainland mekosuchines died out during the Pleistocene, isolated insular taxa continued to survive, possibly even into the Holocene.
 The extinction of Mekosuchus is frequently linked to the arrival of the Lapita people in the South Pacific, supported by the fact that the range of the genus overlapped with human settlements and by the association of M. kalpokasi remains with human tools at the Arapus archaeological site on Efate.
 Factors contributing to the disappearance of island mekosuchines range from direct hunting of the crocodiles to habitat destruction and the introduction of invasive species like pigs and rats.
 However, this idea is not entirely uncontested, as Anderson and colleagues point out that most remains of M. inexpectatus appear to have been deposited prior to human arrival.
 They further highlight that no direct evidence for crocodile-human interactions (like butchery marks) exist.
-The last mekosuchines likely died out approximately 3.000 years ago, with some disputed material suggesting that Mekosuchus might have even lived until as recently as 1,720 years ago.
+On the other hand, M. kalpokasi fossils found at archaeological sites do bear the gnaw marks of rats and fossils tentatively referred to Volia were found as oven contents.
+The last mekosuchines likely died out approximately 3,000 years ago, with some disputed material suggesting that Mekosuchus might have even lived until as recently as 1,720 years ago.